 *We are not anti-vaccine, this is simply how our story unfolded!

 Jodi is the founder of the Sticker Spectrum and enjoys planning and scrapbooking!
-She is excited about starting this new journey, and hopes to spread awareness for individuals with autism, and how they can do anything they set their minds to!
+Through The Sticker Spectrum, she hopes to spread awareness for individuals with autism, and how they can do anything they set their minds to!

 Emily is Liam's big sister who loves writing, hanging out with family and going to concerts... she enjoys hand lettering, and is known for her impeccable class notes!
-Emily looks forward to working on The Sticker Spectrum, collaborating with Liam and watching our new venture grow!
+She loves collaborating with Liam and watching our artistic venture grow!

 Frank is Liam's dad who works in television and film.
-He is excited to support The Sticker Spectrum and Liam's amazing hand drawn designs!
+He supports The Sticker Spectrum and Liam's whimsical hand drawn designs!